Chanakya: Identification with Kautilya, author of the Arthashastra

+Naming

 The diplomatic enclave in New Delhi is named Chanakyapuri in honour of Chanakya.
 Institutes named after him include Training Ship Chanakya, Chanakya National Law University and Chanakya Institute of Public Leadership.
 Chanakya circle in Mysore has been named after him.

-Chanakyan vocabulary

-Chanakya uses different terms to describe war other than dharma-yuddha (just war), such as kutayudhha (unjust war).

-In Popular Culture
+In popular culture

 Plays

 Several modern adaptations of the legend of Chanakya narrate his story in a semi-fictional form, extending these legends.
 In Chandragupta (1911), a play by Dwijendralal Ray, the Nanda king exiles his half-brother Chandragupta, who joins the army of Alexander the Great.
 Later, with help from Chanakya and Katyayan (the former Prime Minister of Magadha), Chandragupta defeats Nanda, who is put to death by Chanakya.